pagekit/docs/quickstart.md

 | `Password` | Enter the MySQL user's password.                        |
 | `Database` | Enter the database name.                                |
 | `Table Prefix` | You can change the prefix that is used for the database tables.
 The default prefix is `pk_`.  |

+**Note** Pagekit will try to create the database during installation.
+You can also do this yourself using a tool like [phpMyAdmin](http://http://www.phpmyadmin.net/).
+Feel free to use an existing database.
+Pagekit prefixes its tables to avoid conflicts.

 #### Step 2 - Create a User